Pixiv: Pawoo

-Pixiv also launched Pawoo, an instance of the decentralized open source social media network Mastodon, for its artist community.
+In 2017, Pixiv launched Pawoo, an instance of the decentralized open source social media network Mastodon, for its artist community.
 Pawoo Music, another Mastodon instance focusing on music services, was also launched.
-In July 2019, Pixiv announced it would shutdown Pawoo Music on August 31, and end support for Pawoo's mobile Mastodon application.
+In July 2019, Pixiv announced it would shutdown Pawoo Music on 31 August, and end support for Pawoo's mobile Mastodon application.
 The Pawoo instance would still be kept operating.
 Pawoo is banned by most instances on Mastodon due to allowing lolicon art.

+Pixiv sold Pawoo to Japanese business-consulting firm Crossgate Inc. and Japanese media company Russell Co., Ltd. on 2 December 2019.
+On 21 December 2022, Russell sold Pawoo to The Social Coop Limited, a Cayman Islands-based entity affiliated with Web3 firm Mask Network.

 pixivFanbox

 In December 2016, Pixiv launched the initial version of pixivFanbox as a service to connect creators and fans.
 At the time, pixivFanbox offered blog-like features to creators, allowing them to publish content through auto-renewal subscription or pay-per-article.
 In April 2018, pixivFanbox was reworked, opening up registration for anyone on Pixiv.
 Payment plans were changed into monthly subscription plans, and creators were now able to set the number of support plans and the amount to pledge.
 The rework was made to allow the "fan community to support artists and creative activities."
 In April 2020, pixivFanbox celebrated its second anniversary, receiving its own domain name at fanbox.cc.
 With the update, creators were also able to set and share their own custom creator URL.